 A Firefighter must be not only mentally fit but also physically fit.
 The job is both mentally and physically demanding, and any firefighting department must test recruits to gauge their suitability.
-To measure such qualities, candidates must pass both a written examination and an aptitude test for fighters.
+To measure such qualities, candidates must pass both a written examination and an aptitude test for firefighters.
 A written examination assesses a candidate’s reasoning and comprehension skills.
 The Physical Aptitude Test, on the other hand, tests the physical fitness of the applicant.
 So how to become a fireman ?
 Keep in mind these pointers listed here.

 The fighter aptitude test gauges a candidate in terms of their cardiovascular health, flexibility, and muscle strength and endurance.
 Cardiovascular health measures the applicant’s lung and heart function.
 This is necessary because firefighting requires a lot of moving around under harsh conditions.
 A firefighter cannot risk constant running out of breath while on the job.
 Flexibility refers to the ability to ‘make movements with ease’.
 A firefighter needs to the skill to maneuver through without risking injury.
 Muscle strength and muscle endurance will be useful for the taxing tasks of lifting and carrying weights around during fire fighting and fire rescue.

 To assess their physical abilities, the recruits are put in a simulated firefighting situation.
 The candidate is then expected to act in the same way they would in an actual fire emergency.
 The candidate must wear the same protective wear worn during a real fire situation.
 The recruiting department may provide some protective gear.
 A candidate should confirm what is provided and what they may need to bring from home.

 An aptitude test for fighters requires the candidate to carry out a list of physical activities within a specified time limit.
 When an aspiring firefighter completes the physical task before assigned time, they are allowed some rest before going to the task ahead.